wakame/wakame.github.io/demo_image.md

 If the instance state turns to *terminated*, that is likely due to a known bug that we have been encountering only in the Wakame-vdc demo image and haven't had time to fix yet.
 Just try again.
 It's likely that your instance will work the second time around.

 You can ssh into the instance using the *key pair* that you created.
-They listen on port 22 and you can log in with username *centos*.
+They listen on port 22 and you can log in with username *root*.
 If your own computer is running Linux, this would be a typical command to log into an instance.

-    ssh -i /path/to/ssh/key.pem centos@10.0.2.100
+    ssh -i /path/to/ssh/key.pem root@10.0.2.100

 ## Troubleshooting